frextrite/100-Days-of-ML-Code/LOG.md

 **Today's Progress** : Watched videos on how to load images into python and convert them into arrays.
 Also dived into tf.keras

 **Thoughts** : Use tf.keras for quicker model initialization.

+## Day 10: July 16, 2018

+**Today's Progress** : Going a bit theoretical for a few days.

+## Day 11: August 4, 2018

+**Today's Progress** :Read few articles and watched videos on RNN.
+Grasped the basic idea behind RNNs but still need to figure out its inner workings.

+**Thoughts** : Time to read papers/more articles related to RNN and its implementation.